 These programs can cater to the specific needs of treatment-seeking individuals, be they elderly individuals with a substance use disorder, teenagers battling substance abuse, women struggling with substance abuse and, even more specifically, pregnant women looking to overcome addiction, or couples interested in going to rehab together.

-Although the duration of 28 & 30-day rehab is relatively brief, these programs represent a good starting point for recovering individuals.
+Although the duration of 28 day & 30 day rehab is relatively brief, these programs represent a good starting point for recovering individuals.
 When combined with an aftercare protocol, these programs increase the likelihood of maintaining long-term abstinence.1

-How Much Does a 28 & 30-Day Alcohol and Drug Rehab Program Cost?
+How Much Does 28 Day or 30-Day Drug Rehab Cost?